 Romania agrees to pay reparations of US$300 million, repeal anti-Jewish laws, ban fascist groups, and cede Bessarabia and northern Bukovina to the Soviet Union.
 However, the country regains sovereignty over northern Transylvania.

-Romanian troops now side with the Soviet forces in the advance against Germany and its allies, and about 120,000 of them will die fighting for the liberation of Czechoslovakia and Hungary.
+Romanian troops now side with the Soviet forces in the advance against Germany.

 Antonescu is taken to the Soviet Union for interrogation before being returned to Romania to stand trial as a war criminal.

 1945 - The war ends on 7 May when Germany surrenders unconditionally.
-Romania's military causalities total at least 230,000 troops killed and 180,000 missing or captured.
+Romania's military causalities while fighting with the Germans against the Soviet Union total about 110,000 troops killed and 180,000 missing or captured.
 About 130,000 soldiers have been deported to the Soviet Union, where many have perished in prison camps.

-1946 - In May Antonescu is prosecuted for war crimes.
+1946 - Antonescu is prosecuted for war crimes in May.
 He is condemned to death on 17 May and executed by firing squad on 1 June at the Fort Jilava Prison in a suburb of Bucharest.

-1948 - On 13 April the government proclaims the Romanian People's Republic and adopts a Stalinist constitution.
-Romania will remain under communist rule until December 1989, when Nicolae Ceausescu is overthrown in a violent revolution.
+Romania remains under communist rule until December 1989, when communist dictator Nicolae Ceausescu is overthrown in a violent revolution.

-2003 - After decades of denial about the role of Romania in the Holocaust, the country's government issues a statement on 17 June saying that the Antonescu regime "was guilty of grave war crimes, pogroms, and mass deportations of Romanian Jews to territories occupied or controlled by the Romanian Army" from 1940 to 1944.
+2003 - After decades of denial about the role of Romania in the Holocaust, the Romanian Government issues a statement saying that the Antonescu regime "was guilty of grave war crimes, pogroms, and mass deportations of Romanian Jews to territories occupied or controlled by the Romanian Army" from 1940 to 1944.

 The Antonescu regime also employed "methods of discrimination and extermination which were part of the Holocaust," the statement says.

-Comment: There are enough contradictions in Antonescu's character to warrant further investigation.
+The apparent contradictions in aspects of Ion Antonescu's character could perhaps be better attributed to a combination of volatility and calculation than to any underlying moral turmoil.
 He was deeply antisemitic, believing there was "a conspiracy of world Jewry against Romania" and that Jews were evil incarnate, but was engaged to two Jewish women and married a third.

 He sent tens of thousands of Jews and other minorities off to die in the death camps of Transnistria, but when he realised that the game was up for Hitler's Third Reich allowed the survivors to return and stopped the deportation of Romania's remaining Jewish population.